 This simulation shows the future behavior of the G2 gas cloud now approaching Sgr A*, the supermassive black hole at the center of the Milky Way.
 X-ray emission from the cloud’s tidal interaction with the black hole is expected sometime this spring.
 Credit: ESO/MPE/M.Schartmann

 To date, Swift’s XRT has detected six bright flares during which the black hole’s X-ray emission was as much as 150 times brighter for a couple of hours.
 These new detections enabled the team to estimate that similar flares occur every five to 10 days.
-Scientists will look at differences between the outbursts to decipher their physical nature.
+Scientists will look at the differences between the outbursts to decipher their physical nature.

 The Swift XRT team expects 2014 to be a banner year for the campaign.
 A cold gas cloud named G2, about three times the mass of Earth, will pass near Sgr A* and already is being affected by tides from the black hole’s powerful gravitational field.
 Astronomers expect G2 will swing so close to the black hole during the second quarter of the year that it will heat up to the point where it produces X-rays.